 There is still uncertainty about the efficacy of COVID-19 vaccines in patients with blood cancer and/or have undergone HSCT or CAR-T cell therapy in the last six months.
 As with most vaccines, there is a potential for diminished immune response in individuals who are immunocompromised due to their disease or treatment.
 In addition, patients with active cancer or undergoing active cancer treatment seemed to be generally excluded from the COVID-19 vaccine trials.
-However, in the Pfizer-BioNTech vaccine trial, 3.9% of enrolled participants had a malignancy.16
+However, in the COMIRNATY (Pfizer-BioNTech) vaccine trial, 3.9% of enrolled participants had a malignancy.21

-There are currently no known factors that would predispose these individuals to adverse events associated with the vaccines.2-5 At the time of authorization, there are no known serious warnings or precautions related to the vaccines in patients with cancer.2-5
+There are currently no known factors that would predispose these individuals to adverse events associated with the vaccines.
+At the time of authorization, there are no known serious warnings or precautions related to the vaccines in patients with cancer.
+2-5

-Small exploratory studies have shown lower antibody responses in patients with advanced cancer and haematological malignancies17 following vaccination compared to controls.
+Small exploratory studies have shown lower antibody responses in patients with advanced cancer and haematological malignancies21 following vaccination compared to controls.
 However, it is unclear how much antibody is needed for protection and/or the role of other immunological responses.

-There are currently no data on the actual efficacy or effectiveness of a third dose with any of the COVID-19 vaccines in immunocompromised individuals.
-Small studies on third doses of the mRNA COVID-19 vaccines have shown that immunogenicity (immunity measured in the blood) may increase with a third dose.
+There is one study that suggests that a third dose of COVID-19 vaccine in immunocompromised patients can increase antibody levels.
+22 Small studies on third doses of the mRNA COVID-19 vaccines have shown that immunogenicity (immunity measured in the blood) may increase with a third dose.
 The safety of a third dose is unknown at this time, but in these small studies reactions were found to be similar to that of prior doses.
-The impact of additional doses on the worsening of underlying disease or on rare adverse events, including the risk of myocarditis and/or pericarditis, is unknown at this time.8
+The impact of additional doses on the worsening of underlying disease or on rare adverse events, including the risk of myocarditis and/or pericarditis, is unknown at this time.
+11

 The frequency and severity of adverse events following vaccination with an mRNA COVID-19 vaccine in these populations were comparable to that of non-immunosuppressed individuals in these studies and what was reported in clinical trials.
-Safety data in these populations following vaccination with a viral vector vaccine is not available.7
+Safety data in these populations following vaccination with a viral vector vaccine is not available.8

-Informed consent should include discussion about the possibility that individuals who are immunosuppressed may have a diminished immune response to any of the authorized COVID-19 vaccines.7
+Informed consent should include discussion about the possibility that individuals who are immunosuppressed may have a diminished immune response to any of the authorized COVID-19 vaccines.11